iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note:
 * Interesting concept.
 Uses Qt and KDE’s Kirigami to be truly platform independend.
 * Doesn’t really feel native on Android.
 For example file / image picker bundles file browser that can only read internal files.
 Doesn’t stay connected
 * Supports HTTP Upload.
-No Group Chats and OMEMO.
-Both of which are planned though
+No Group Chats nor OMEMO.
+Both of which are planned though.

 ----